Skip to main content

 1. From the WordPress dashboard, click Settings > Pantheon Page Cache.

-2. Review the Time to Live, which translates to max-age.
+2. Review the Default Max Age, which translates to the max-age Cache Control header.

-3. We recommend setting Default Time to Live (TTL) to a higher value, like 86400 seconds (one day):
+3. We recommend setting Default Max Age to a higher value, like 604800 seconds (one week):

 Pantheon Cache Plugin